 - Access to wireless is provided throughout the venue but as always, it may be best to have back-up plans in place in case of technical issues for mission-critical needs.
-Presenters are strongly cautioned against counting on connectivity for their sessions or to have back-up plans in place in case of technical problems.
+Presenters are strongly cautioned against counting on connectivity for their sessions.
+Have a back-up plan in place in case of technical problems with the network.

 Attendees – Bring your Computer or other Device

 - Some presenters may ask that you bring a computer (e.g., for skill-building sessions).
 Check session descriptions before the conference for notes regarding sessions that will go best if you have your computer available.

 Please review the following guidelines for presentation materials for all sessions.
 If you have any questions or special requirements not covered below, direct them by email to Kirk Knestis at least 10 days before the conference.

 - Each presenter must bring their presentation on a USB drive.